 Opera Studio programs feature preparation and performance of scenes, acts, or complete operas.
 We emphasize the ability to create, build, and sustain a character-based on a complete understanding of the text and the style of the music you are preparing.
 At various times during the year, we will offer language and master classes by visiting artists such as singers, conductors, and managers.

 The Maestro's Podium focuses specifically on the art of conducting.
 Workshops will cover baton technique, score reading, and podium etiquette.
-We also delve into the psychological art of being a leader.
-Workshops to begin in 2021.
+We also will also delve into the psychological art of being a leader.
+Workshops to begin in 2022.

 Class vs Workshop vs Performance

 SAS Performing Arts Studios offer both class training, workshop sessions, and

 Class training is the act of providing information, instruction, developing skills, and knowledge

 to a student or someone interested in acquiring additional knowledge.
 Workshops, on the other